1Axen/blink/docs/Using.md

 ```
 ## `ManualReplication`
 Default: `false`
-Controls wether Blink will replicate packets automatically at the end of every frame.
+Controls wether Blink will replicate events and functions automatically at the end of every frame.
 When set to `true` automatic replication will be disabled and instead a `StepReplication` function will be exposed.
 # Basic syntax and supported types
 You can mark any type (`struct`, `enum`, `type`) as optional by appending `?` after it